Base Residency Alumni

 Petra Zanki is a Seattle-based choreographer and theatre maker originally from Croatia.
 She pursued her theatre studies at the Sorbonne in Paris, and was awarded two-year choreographic scholarship from Croatian HIPP-TSP, and ICK-Amsterdam/Emio Greco.
 Her insightful take on the international arts curation system, The Curators’ Piece, has been performed all over the world to critical and audience acclaim.
 In Seattle, she has mounted works at On the Boards and at Velocity Dance Center.
 Growing up in Croatia during the war, Petra’s main artistic interest remains the transformation of pain into landscapes of beauty for the benefit of humanity.
 Her recurrent themes are life and passage of time.

-Markeith Wiley is a dance maker, performer and instructor across a range of movement styles.
+Keyes Wiley is a dance maker, performer and instructor across a range of movement styles.
 Originally from California, Wiley holds a BFA in Dance from Cornish College of the Arts and has performed with Keith Hennessey, Kitten n' Lou, The Dance Cartel, Lingo and more.
-His movement vocabulary spans a lifetime of influences, from breakdancing and hip-hop to contemporary and theatre dance.
-Wiley was featured on the 2014 City Arts Future List; he’s danced at venues all over Seattle, including Spectrum, Velocity and On the Boards, and choreographed for theatre groups WET and the Satori Group.
-Wiley spent his two-week, November 2017 residency working with collaborator Laura Aschoff on a new project, "Being All Feeling or 6 to 8 white women," under the name Sylvia_Cilvia.
+Their movement vocabulary spans a lifetime of influences, from breakdancing and hip-hop to contemporary and theatre dance.
+Wiley was featured on the 2014 City Arts Future List; they’ve danced at venues all over Seattle, including Spectrum, Velocity and On the Boards, and choreographed for theatre groups WET and the Satori Group.
+Wiley spent their two-week, November 2017 residency working with collaborator Laura Aschoff on a new project, "Being All Feeling or 6 to 8 white women," under the name Sylvia_Cilvia.

 ilvs strauss, 2017